replicatedu/replicatedu_instructor/INTERMEDIATE_MILESTONES2.md

 so I have several steps to automate the creation and management of a class

+let me show you my current github, you will see that no repositories have been created

 the first thing I would like to show is the instructor classes being created again like last time

 this is an example of the instructor running the tool to automate the creation of the repositories that